How can I confirm that my enrollment went through?

 Blue Camp - Bears & Grizzlies

-At the time of registration, campers submit their 10 activity preferences by rank (from 1–highest priority to 10–lowest priority).
+New to 2023, Bear and Grizzly participants now select their class schedule hour-by-hour at the time of enrollment.
 Classes like archery are in high demand and not guaranteed.
-Campers are scheduled into three morning activities and all-day campers are also scheduled into three afternoon activities.
-Campers registered prior to April 1 are scheduled first.
-We use the 10 activity preferences as a guide.
-Campers pick up their session activity schedule at camper orientation or on the first day of each session.
-Every attempt is made to offer a wide selection of the sports and activities.
+Campers are scheduled into three morning activities and three afternoon activities.
+Every attempt is made to offer a wide selection of sports and activities.
 Factors affecting our ability to offer specific sports are enrollment, staff, and facility availability.
 Swim lessons are an elective activity for the 2-week Blue Camp sessions.
 Swim lessons are not included in the 1-week Blue Camp sessions.

 Explorer campers participate in pre-assigned activities that are a mixture of high-energy activities balanced with one or two creative, non-athletic recreation activities such as art, nature, music, or yoga.
 Explorer Campers do not have the option of choosing their activities.
 Activities are pre-assigned by the Camp Coordinator approximately one week prior to the beginning of each session.
 Swim lessons are part of the daily activities for Explorer Camp.
 Alternative activities can be requested.
 Class availability depends on staff expertise and availability.
 Every attempt is made to offer a wide selection of the sports and activities.
 Factors affecting our ability to offer specific sports are staff and facility availability.